eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

   - name: Introduction
   - name: The Leader Rule
     subsections:
+      - name: An Example of Application
+      - name: Applying the Leader Rule to Alaska 2022
       - name: Other Alaska Possibilities
   - name: Contrast to the Dichotomous Goal
   - name: The Florida Tremble